This blog may contain affiliate links. Read our disclosure policy for more info.

 From Franz Josef, there are lots of different things to do.
 You can partake in cycling, beautiful walks, and even action-packed adventures like rafting or skydiving.
-If you’re after something a little more unique then why not take a guided tour to the White heron colony at Waitangi Roto Nature Reserve.
-Or, visit Okarito Kiwi Sanctuary to see the Rowi – the world’s rarest kiwi, there’s only 600 of these left in existence in the country.
+If you’re after something a little more unique then why not take a guided tour to the White Heron Colony at Waitangi Roto Nature Reserve.
+Or, visit Okarito Kiwi Sanctuary to see the Rowi – the world’s rarest kiwi, there are only 600 of these left in existence in the country.

 Where to Stay in Franz Josef

-If you’re a luxury traveler the Te Waonui Forest Retreat is pure happiness.
-The entire retreat is surrounded by lush forest and from your balcony, you’ll be able to hear the sound of nature.
-Rooms are also large and well decorated.
-It’s the perfect place to enjoy the beautiful west coast – if you can afford the hefty price tag that is!
+If you’re a luxury traveler, the Te Waonui Forest Retreat is pure bliss!
+The entire retreat is surrounded by lush forest, and you’ll be able to hear the sounds of nature right from your balcony.
+Rooms are also large and well decorated, and you’ll also have access to their state-of-the-art spa during your stay, offering massages, facials, and more.

 Related Read: Another epic road trip is the journey from Christchurch to Dunedin – read all about it!

 Renting a Car, Campervan, or Motorhome in New Zealand